How Long Should I Stay On Naltrexone?

 • Add new healthy habits: what can you say “yes” or “more” to when you’re saying “no” or “less” to alcohol?
 The list of activities that activate natural, healthy reward pathways is almost endless.
 But activities that involve movement, getting outside, connecting with others (in ways that don’t revolve around alcohol), and doing things that help other people or animals are great places to start.

-Layer on support: taking naltrexone as prescribed is complementary to, not competitive with, other forms of evidence-based treatment.
+• Layer on support: taking naltrexone as prescribed is complementary to, not in competition with, other forms of evidence-based treatment.
 Consider attending a mutual peer support group meeting through Alcoholics Anonymous, SMART Recovery or Moderation Management.
-Oar Health’s team hosts a SMART Recovery meeting every Sunday.
-Or, connect with a behavioral health professional like a therapist, counselor or coach.
-Oar Health members have access to unlimited coaching from National Board-certified health and wellness coaches as part of their membership.
+Oar Health’s team hosts a

 How long should I stay on naltrexone if I’m meeting my goals?